geektechniquestudios/RPI-Retrofit-Smart-Thermostat/README.md

 ## [Click for a Live Demo](https://5f84069fe6479b37533defb2--stoic-fermi-00dc16.netlify.app/)

-While this isn't the first rpi thermostat, I haven't seen one quite like what I've made here.
+While this isn't the first RPI thermostat, I haven't seen one quite like what I've made here.
 This project was designed with extensibility in mind, so **you can easily build any service to communicate with your thermostat**.
 The [API](https://app.swaggerhub.com/apis/geektechniquestudios/RpiThermostatCCTA/1.0.0#/Temperature/post_update_temperature) is exceedingly simple and easy to use.
 Two relays superficially control an older thermostat by simulating button presses.

 [![](react-demo.gif)](https://5f84069fe6479b37533defb2--stoic-fermi-00dc16.netlify.app/)
 ![](react-native-demo.gif)